Skip to main content

 Viewing AI Review Corrections

-AI Review corrections appear with an “AI” segment flag.
-The flag color indicates error severity.
-Changes are shown with struck-through text (removed) in red and added text in green.
+AI Review results appear in the CAT sidebar.
+Changes made by AI Review are shown with struck-through text (removed) in red and added text in green.
+Issues found are categorized by severity, category, and sub-category.
 You must accept segments that have been corrected by AI Review.
 This also reprojects any tags to ensure correct formatting.

 Rejecting AI Review Corrections